KaneCohen/laravel-amp/README.md

 Route::amp('url-of-my-route', ['as' => 'my-route', 'uses' => 'PageController@text']);
 ```

 There well be two routes registered.
-One with '/url-of-my-route',  and one prefixed with the config value you specify in the config file such as `googleamp`.
+One with '/url-of-my-route',  and one prefixed with the config value you specify in the config file such as `amp`: 'amp/url-of-my-route'.

-The logic for both routes is the same, but the view that's being rendered for the amp route affixed the the config value you specify in the config file (view-affix).
+The logic for both routes is the same, but the view that's being rendered for the amp route affixed the the config value you specify in the config file (view_affix).

 In your view, include the ```amp::tag``` file.
 This will match the AMP route (if exists) and put an link to the amp content in your HTML.

 ## Changelog